 - Strain herbs using a mesh strainer.
 Press the herb mixture into the strainer using a wooden spoon to extract as much juice from the herbs as possible.

-- Allow liquid to cool to room temperature.
-Measure honey and add it to your liquid.
+- Measure honey and add it to your liquid.
 Mix well.

 - Bottle, label, and store in the refrigerator.

-For prevention, adults take 1 TBSP. daily and children take 1-2 tsp. daily.
+Before a viral illness hits, adults can take 1 tablespoon daily and children take 1-2 teaspoons daily.

-During illness, adults take 1-2 teaspoons every 2 hours while children take 1 teaspoon every 2 hours for the duration of illness.
+During a viral illness, adults take 1-2 teaspoons every 2 hours while children take 1 teaspoon every 2 hours for the duration of illness.

 I’ve also learned that, when it comes to using elderberry syrup, I rarely have to worry about the syrup going bad as we use it up quickly in our home, but this is good info to know if you wanna keep a batch in the fridge in case you need it during warmer months.